jsatchell/snmp_rust_agent/Issues.md

   * Extra errors - done except for permissions / read-only
 * Change from trait enum to trait objects.
 Done.
 * Rough outline of MiB compiler / code generator - Started
+* Using logging rather than println! - Done
 * Simplistic permissions model
 * Get-bulk - only interesting in table case - Started
 * Remote user support as example of table model